Water testing: Regulatory challenges and debates

 In late 2009, a survey was carried out by China Ministry of Housing and Urban-Rural Development to assess the water quality of urban supplies in China's cities, which revealed that "at least 1,000" water treatment plants out of more than 4,000 plants surveyed at the county level and above failed to comply with government requirements.
 The survey results were never formally released to the public, but in 2012, China's Century Weekly published the leaked survey data.
 In response, Wang Xuening, a health ministry official, released figures derived from a pilot monitoring scheme in 2011 and suggested that 80% of China's urban tap water was up to standard.

 China's new drinking water standards involve 106 indicators.
 Of China's 35 major cities, only 40% of cities have the capacity to test for all 106 indicators.
 The department in charge of local water and the health administration department will enter into a discussion to determine results for more than 60 of the new measures; hence it is not required to test the water using every indicator.
-The grading of water quality is based on an overall average of 95% to fulfill government requirements.
+The grading of water quality is based on an overall average of 95% to fulfil government requirements.
 The frequency of water quality inspections at water treatment plants is twice yearly.